-COVID-19 and the virtualization of government has been added to your bookmarks.
+COVID-19 and the virtualization of government has been saved

 For government agencies, COVID-19 has made the future of work a current workplace reality.
 Learn steps leaders can take now to embrace the transition and get ready for what’s coming next.